omar2535/omar2535.github.io/blog/2022-07-03_meaningful_work_and_relationships.md

 > Meaningful work and meaningful relationships

-His guidance on living life through this principle makes me realize that life really boils down to this fundamental principle.
-Money can't buy relationships and money can't buy you work that is fun!
-Connections are much harder to build than just outright buying it with money.
+His guidance on living life through this principle made me realize that life really boils down to this fundamental principle.
+Money can't buy relationships, and money can't buy you work that is fun!
+Moreso, money can't buy you meaningful connections that will last you a lifetime.

-My mom always says:
+As my mom always says (which I echo a lot myself):

 > 能用錢解決的事是最簡單的

-This quote translates to *The problems solvable with money are the easiest*.
-This is a quote I personally come to understand as I grow older.
-THe majority of us can't solve problems on our own.
-Sure with money, you may *hire* someone to do something for you.
-But when you're in an emergency where everyone needs help, well then those relationships come into play a lot.
+In english, this quote translates to *The problems solvable with money are the easiest*.
+When I was young, I didn't really appreciate the strength of this quote.
+I thought as long as I had money, I could do anything!
+Yet, as I grow older, I've come to realize that money is just a tool.
+A tool to gives you options to do things but doesn't solve the problems for you.
+The biggest example I've come to see is meaningful relationships.

 ## Rich Dad Poor Dad